John Britton (baseball)

-John Britton (April 21, 1919 – December 2, 1990) was an American baseball third baseman in the Negro leagues and in the Japanese Pacific League.
-He played professionally from 1940 to 1953, playing with the St. Louis–New Orleans Stars, Chicago American Giants, Cincinnati/Indianapolis Clowns, Birmingham Black Barons, and Hankyu Braves.
+John A. Britton Jr. (April 21, 1919 – December 2, 1990) was an American professional baseball third baseman in the Negro leagues and in the Japanese Pacific League.
+He played from 1940 to 1953, playing with the St. Louis–New Orleans Stars, Chicago American Giants, Cincinnati/Indianapolis Clowns, Birmingham Black Barons, and Hankyu Braves.
 During the 1944 Negro World Series, Britton was injured in a car accident, along with Tommy Sampson, Pepper Bassett, and Leandy Young.
 Britton suffered a dislocated left hand.
 Britton and Jimmy Newberry were the first African-Americans to play on a Japanese baseball team.